PlumpMath/interoperate-uk.github.com/source/_posts/2012-01-15-ruby-roman-numeral-method.markdown

 sharing: true
 categories:
 - Ruby
+- Solarized
+- Iterm2
+- Vim
 ---
 Just gone live with this blog and I must say that I'm pretty impressed with [Octopress](http://octopress.org/).
 It only took me a few minutes to get it setup and hosted on [GitHub](http://www.github.com/) thanks to the excellent documentation.
-For my first post I thought I'd check out the code highlighting with a simple Ruby function to extend the core Fixnum class to allow an integer to be converted to Roman numerals.
+For my first post I thought I'd check out the syntax highlighting with a simple Ruby function to extend the core Fixnum class to allow an integer to be converted to Roman numerals.
+This syntax highlighting is using the [Solarized](http://ethanschoonover.com/solarized) colour palette which has been meticulously designed to allow optimum crispness and legibility on both light and dark backgrounds.
+I also use the same colour palette when using [Iterm2](http://www.iterm2.com/#/section/home) and [Vim](http://www.vim.org/).

 <!-- more -->